Basim592003/Reddit-Trend-Analysis/README.md

 - [Future Enhancements](#future-enhancements)

 ## Project Goal

 This project builds an end-to-end data pipeline that:
-- Fetches Reddit posts and comments in real-time
+- Fetches Reddit posts and comments in real-time from multiple subreddits
-- Streams data through Apache Kafka
+- Streams data through Apache Kafka for distributed processing
-- Performs sentiment analysis using NLTK VADER
+- Performs dual sentiment analysis using NLTK VADER and Transformer models
-- Stores processed data in MongoDB
+- Stores processed data in MongoDB with automatic indexing
-- Visualizes trends through an interactive Streamlit dashboard
+- Visualizes trends through an interactive Streamlit dashboard with live search capabilities

 ## Architecture
 ![Architecture Diagram](architecture.png)